 Less favourable May superstitions include:

 - Never wash blankets in May or you’ll wash one of the family away.

 - Those who bathe in May will soon be laid in clay.

-- The call of a cuckoo on May Day can bring ill luck if it’s heard from the north, and good fortune if comes from the south.
-If it’s heard from the west it will bring success, and from the east, luck in love.
+- The call of a cuckoo on May Day can bring bad luck if it’s heard from the North and good fortune if comes from the South.
+If it’s heard from the West, it will bring success, and from the East, luck in love.

 - It’s considered unlucky to marry in May, hence the saying: ‘Marry in May, rue the day.’

-And, as if on cue, the blossom on our cherry trees have bloomed in time for our anniversary. 🙂
+And, as if on cue, our cherry trees are out in full bloom 😀